opendialogai/OpenDialogDocs/docs/conversation_markup.md

 ### Conditions

 A conversation can have conditions associated with it.
-Conditions are a list of statements that need to evaluate to true for the conversation to be considered.
+Conditions are a list of statements that need to evaluate to true for the conversation to be considered as a candidate conversation to use with the user.
 For example:

 ```yaml
 conditions: